 The Board believes that establishing the right "tone at the top" and full and open communications between management and the Board are essential for effective risk management and oversight.
 Our CEO meets quarterly with Board Committee chairpersons, updating them on a variety of matters, including risk management and related controls.
-Our executive officers attend each quarterly Board meeting and are available to address any questions or concerns raised by the Board on risk management-related and any other matters.
-At the quarterly Board meetings, the Board receives presentations from our executive officers on strategic matters involving the Company's operations.
+Our Executive Officers attend each quarterly Board meeting and are available to address any questions or concerns raised by the Board on risk management-related and any other matters.
+At the quarterly Board meetings, the Board receives presentations from our Executive Officers on strategic matters involving the Company's operations.

 While the Board is ultimately responsible for risk oversight at the Company, our four Board Committees assist the Board in fulfilling its oversight responsibilities in certain areas of risk.
 The Audit Committee of the Board (the "Audit Committee") assists the Board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls, compliance with legal and regulatory requirements, and cybersecurity; and, in accordance with NYSE requirements, discusses policies with respect to risk assessment and risk management.
 Our management regularly provides risk assessment reports to the Audit Committee, including reports relating to regulatory, environmental and cybersecurity matters.
+With respect to cybersecurity matters, the reports provided by management to the Audit Committee include cybersecurity risks facing the Company and the measures the Company is taking to mitigate such risks, as well as updates as to changes to the Company's cybersecurity risk profile or certain newly identified risks.
 The Compensation Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs and risks associated with Board organization, membership and structure, succession planning, and corporate governance.
-The Executive Committee of the Board (the "Executive Committee") assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with the acquisition, disposition and financing of investments for the Company.
-The Strategic Planning Committee of the Board (the "Strategic Planning Committee") assists the Board in fulfilling its oversight responsibilities with respect to the management of risks related to Company strategy and potential strategic transactions.
+The Executive Committee of the Board (the "Executive Committee") assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated in fulfilling its oversight responsibilities with respect to the management of financing of investments for the Company.
+The Strategic Planning Committee of the Board (the "Strategic Planning Committee") assists the Board in fulfilling its oversight responsibilities with respect to the management of risks related to Company strategy and potential strategic initiatives.